freecores/xgate/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 // SVN tag: None

+Feb 12,2010
+RTL - Update to the WISHBONE interface when wait states are enabled to trade 16 data flops for 5 address registers.
+This change now also requires single cycle timing on the WISHBONE address bus, multi-cycle timing is still allowed on the WISHBONE write data bus.
+In the old design WISHBONE read cycles required the address to be decoded and the read data to be latched in the first cycle and the there was a whole cycle to drive the read data bus.
+The new design latches the address in the first cycle then decodes the address and outputs the data in the second cycle.
+(The WISHBONE bus doesn't require the address or data to be latched for multi-cycle operation but by doing this it is hoped some power will be saved in the combinational logic by reducing the decoding activity at each address change.)

+Testbench - No change.

+Doc - No change.

+////////////////////////////////////////////////////////////////////////////////
+////////////////////////////////////////////////////////////////////////////////
+// SVN tag: None

 Jan 27,2010
 RTL - 85% done -- Fixed error in wbs_ack_o signal when Xgate wait states were enabled.
 If a slave bus transaction was started but not completed in the